 0 result

-The 409A valuation (also called fair market value, or simply the 409A) is an appraisal of the value of a company share for tax purposes.
+The 409A valuation, also known as fair market value or simply the 409A, is a company share appraisal used for tax purposes.
+For startup employees with stock options, understanding the 409A is essential: it determines the taxes you owe when exercising options and influences your strike price.
 When paying taxes on your equity compensation, the amount you owe is based on the 409A.

 Your employer is required to have the 409A valuation reassessed by a third party at least once a year — or when something impactful happens, like a new funding round.